Colectica/cogs/docs/source/technical-guide/command-line/publish-cs.rst

 publish-cs
 ~~~~~~~~~~
-Generates c# classes for all ItemTypes and ReusableTypes in the model.
+Generates c# classes for all item types and composite types in the model.
 The generated classes can be serialized to json, populated from json, and serialized to XML.

 Command Line Arguments
 ----------------------